liebke/mechanician/examples/notepad/README.md

 A *Notepad* can be specific to a user, a project, an activity, a location, or any other context that is useful to remember across multiple sessions.

+* Capture user preferences for different tools used by the AI.
+* Record results from different tools used by the AI.
+* Store facts about the user or the user's environment.
+* Create task lists for the AI to complete.
+* Have the AI create a TODO list and remove completed items.

+It's interesting to see how the AI chooses to use the *Notepad* and how it can be combined with other tools.

 ### Notepads Tools

 Telling the AI a fact will usually cause it to write a *note* in its *Notepad* or you can just ask it to remember a fact explicitly.